OpenBioSim/somd2/README.md

 ```

 > [!NOTE]
-> GCMC is currently only supported when using the CUDA platform.
+> GCMC is currently only supported when using the CUDA platform and isn't
+> available on macOS, where the `pycuda` package is not available.

 ## Analysis